c4arl0s/Playing_with_UITextFielf_Delegate_Methods/README.md

-# Playing with UITextFielf Delegate Methods
+# Playing with UITextField Delegate Methods
 Playing_with_UITextFielf_Delegate_Methods

 - textFieldShouldBeginEditing:  Editing is about to begin.